TimBurg/MA_thesis_markdown/source/07_theory.md

 First I present the theory for the topology optimization that was used.
-This includes a brief recapitulation of linear elasticity and compliance minimization and then a short derivation of the optimality conditionn and the numerics that follow were used to implement it.
+This includes a brief recapitulation of linear elasticity and compliance minimization and then a short derivation of the optimality conditions and the discretizations that are applied to iterate towards them numerically.
-After that the extration of the isosurface, the radial basis function based surface interpolation and the basic remeshing operations are introduced.
+After that the extration of the isosurface, the radial basis function based surface interpolation and the remeshing operations are introduced.

 ## Linear elasticity

 ### The equations of static elasticity
 Mathematical elasticity can be considered a branch of continuum dynamics whose research reaches as far back as the late 16th century.
-I only give a short outline of the stepstones to linear elasticity and refer mostly to
+I only give a short outline of the stepstones to linear elasticity that are mostly based on
 the book mathematical elasticity by Ciarlet which is a comprehensive standard piece on the topic.

 Continuum dynamics deals with a body occupying a lipschitz-continuous reference configuration $\overline{\Omega}\subset \mathbb{R}^3$ under rest which is deformed to a